Contributing

 Properties

-We should favor using class properties over getXxx() and setXxx() whenever accessing and setting the value is straight forward.
+We should favor using class properties over getXxx() and setXxx() whenever accessing and setting the value.
+If get- or set-logic is complicated, use property hooks over getter- or setter-methods.
 If a class property should only be read, it should be declared as readonly rather than using a getXxx() method.
 For example, here is what not to do:

 final class Book